 About Dunbeag

-Every project is usually trialling softwoods in construction and in cladding.
-This includes a charcoal hut, a treehouse workshop, stables, a small summerhouse, my original roundhouse and then the Bunkhouse and, most recently, the small massive timber summerhouse at Dunbeag.
-All timber for construction is milled on site in the forest with a mobile mill, extracted by log chute and used in the buildings while still ‘green’.
+Every build project is usually trialling softwoods in construction and in cladding.
+This includes the bunkhouse, a charcoal hut, a treehouse workshop, a small summerhouse and my original roundhouse - all in situ at Dunbeag.
+All timber for construction is milled on site in the forest with a mobile Lucas mill, extracted by log chute and used in the buildings while still mostly ‘green’ (i.e. unseasoned)

 login Copyright © Dunbeag 2009